 “How much is this going to cost me?”

-The type of soil onto which the pavement will be poured can affect the quote in a few different ways.
+The type of soil onto which the pavement will be poured on can affect the quote in a few different ways.
 Certain types of soil will require more compaction than others.
-(Compaction removes excess air from the soil and makes a more dense, stable base for the asphalt.)
-Also, certain types may require the asphalt to be thicker than others.
+Compaction removes excess air from the soil and makes a more dense, stable base for the asphalt.
+Also, certain types of soil may require the asphalt to be thicker than others.

 Depending on the strength of the soil it may also need to be stabilized.
 Soil stabilization is the process in which the underlying soil's chemical and physical properties are altered to enhance its strength which will result in a level, long-lasting paved surface.

 Interested in learning more?
 Check out this video of a base stabilization project completed by Wolf Paving.

 How often do you have heavy trucks, like trash or delivery trucks, driving in the area you’re having paved?

 If never, your asphalt may only need to be a few inches thick.
 However, if trucks ever drive on the area, even if infrequently, the paving needs to be thicker to withstand the extra pressure.
 In general, the thicker the asphalt, the more it can withstand and the longer it lasts.